animesh-1425/Student-Nexus/README.md

-# Student Management System
+# Student Nexus

-Welcome to the Student Management System project!
+Welcome to the Student-Nexus project!
 This application is developed using Java Swing on NetBeans and utilizes an SQL database to manage student information efficiently.

 ## Table of Contents